 There are several types of simultaneous interpretation that are adapted to different contexts and needs:

-- On-site simultaneous interpretation: The interpreter works from a soundproofed cabin, translating in real time through a specialised team.
+- In-person simultaneous interpreting: The interpreter works from a soundproofed cabin, translating in real time using specialist equipment.

-- Remote simultaneous interpretation (SRI): Use digital platforms to connect performers and audiences in different locations.
+Remote simultaneous interpreting (RSI): Uses digital platforms to connect interpreters and audiences in different locations.

-- AI-assisted interpretation: Software that translates into real time, useful in less formal contexts, but does not yet match the accuracy and naturalness of a human interpreter.
+- AI-assisted interpreting: Software that translates in real time, which is useful in less formal contexts, but that does not yet match the accuracy and natural tone of a human interpreter.

 Simultaneous interpretation is useful in events where quick and accurate communication in different languages is essential, such as: